-The financial problem of the Business Section will be greater than that of the formation of the Taxation, Foreign Affairs, and Information Groups, because the Business Section will adopt a special curriculum starting from the second year: in addition to the study of subjects which are taught to students of the Economics-Finance Section, the curriculum of the Business Section will include other subjects which necessitate the strengthening of the teaching staff.
+The financial influence of the project for opening of the Business Section will be greater than that of the formation of Taxation, Foreign Affairs and Information Groups, because the Business Section adopts a special curriculum starting from the second year: in addition to the study of subjects which are taught to students of the Economics-Finance Section, the curriculum of the Business Section also include other subjects which necessitate the strengthening of the teaching staff.

 f.
-Recognition of the Licence in Administration granted to Bac-su and Giam-su graduates of the National Institute of Administration.
-Graduates from the NIA should receive the Licence in Administration, since they have acquired the Baccalaureat degree and have - after passing a difficult entrance examination - pursued studies through three consecutive years with a curriculum heavier than the Licence curriculum at a University Faculty (such as the Licence in Law).
+Recognition of the Licence in Administration granted to students graduates from the Độc-sự, Giám-sự classes at the National Institute of Administration.
+Graduates from the NIA are highly meritorious to receive the Licence in Administration, since they had acquired the Bac-calaureat degree and have - after passing a difficult entrance examination - to pursue their studies through three consecutive years with a curriculum (based upon the number of hours) that is heavier than the Licence curriculum at a University Faculty (such as the Licence in Law).

-The recognition of the Licence in Administration will not only bring students a right they deserve, but will also turn the Institute into a University rather than merely an institution equivalent to or assimilated with a University Faculty as it now is.
+The recognition of the Licence in Administration will not only bring to students on right they deserve, but will also apparently turn the Institute into a University, in lieu of being merely an institution equivalent to or assimilated with a University Faculty as it is now.